-- identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board of directors' committees: - · developing and recommending corporate governance principles to our board of directors; and - overseeing an annual evaluation of our board of directors.
+- identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board of directors' committees; - developing and recommending corporate governance principles to our board of directors; and - overseeing an annual evaluation of our board of directors.

 The current members of our nominating and corporate governance committee are Cheryl L. Cohen and Keith A. Katkin.
-Mr. Katkin chairs the nominating and corporate governance committee held no meetings during fiscal 2018.
+Mr. Katkin chairs the nominating and corporate governance committee.
+The nominating and corporate governance committee held two meetings during fiscal 2019.